How To Recycle Batteries – The Ultimate Guide to Battery Recycling

 - You isolate the nickel-metal-hydride cells next, then apply a high-temperature process.

 - This process, called pyrolysis, helps recover nickel and other precious metals.

 - It’s key to remember that you can repurpose these metals in new batteries.

 - Finally, you process and recycle the remaining plastic and metal components.

 Primary Lithium Battery Recycling

-Metallic lithium is highly volatile when in close proximity of moisture.
-Due to the fire risks these batteries present to customers, they should instead be disposed of according to the suppliers’ or your local waste management provider’s guidelines
+Metallic lithium is highly volatile when in close proximity to moisture.
+Due to the fire risks these batteries present to customers, they should instead be disposed of according to the suppliers’ or your local waste management provider’s guidelines.

 Lithium-Ion Battery Recycling